zdavatz/spreadsheet/README.txt

 Spreadsheet::Excel Library by Daniel J. Berger and the ParseExcel Library by Hannes Wyss.
 Spreadsheet can read, write and modify Spreadsheet Documents.

+== Notes from Users

+Alfred: a@boxbot.org: I think it should be noted in the README file that the library doesn't recognize cell formats in Excel created documents, which results in Floats returned for any number.

 == What's new?